If you run a fleet of commercial vehicles and are considering integrating vehicle tracking systems into your operations, then this guide is for you.

 One example is monitoring the vehicle’s exact location via GPS.
 You can get a reasonably accurate ETA and let shippers and receivers know location in advance, which may help reduce detention time.

-Flying Star Transport increased its efficiency by up to 15% with Motive’s geofencing and detention time reports.
+Flying Star Transport increased its efficiency by up to 15% with Motive’s geofencing solution.
 “We have gone from roughly five hours per load on a 130-mile haul last year, to running about four hours per load on a 120-mile haul this year” says Boydstun.

 Improved customer service with geofencing